-The annual cost of administrative inefficiencies in the U.S. healthcare system has reached an estimated $496 billion, with billing, coding, physician administrative activities, and insurance administration being primary drivers.
+The annual cost of administrative inefficiencies in the U.S. healthcare system has reached into the billions, with billing, coding, physician administrative activities, and insurance administration being primary drivers.

 The challenges of today’s outdated interoperability architecture are significant.
 From a connectivity standpoint, partner connectivity and workflows require multiple vendors and system integrations.
-From a data management standpoint, today’s interoperability systems require multiple entities to support, which has led to a lack of traceability, control, and auditability.
+From a data management standpoint, today’s interoperability systems require numerous third parties to support, which has led to a lack of traceability, control, and auditability, as well as security issues.
 These third parties must aggregate, store, and repurpose data, which means they control the redistribution to payers, providers, and partners.
-Because of this, the stakeholders who actually use the data—payers and providers—have little control over when, where, and how they can access it.
+Because of this, payers and providers have little control over when, where, and how they can access it.

 Most healthcare organizations have invested in digital and interoperability strategies that, ultimately, have narrow potential and limited scalability.
 The high costs to maintain connections to multiple third parties require payers and providers to implement and maintain numerous single-use, point-to-point connections.

-Manual transactions, administrative burdens, incomplete interoperability, and costly and ineffective legacy systems have led to increased total processing spend, provider burnout, poorer outcomes, and limited innovation.
+Manual transactions, administrative burdens, poor interoperability, and costly and ineffective legacy systems have led to increased total processing spend, provider burnout, poorer outcomes, and limited innovation.

 Instead of continuing to add fixes on top of a broken system, healthcare needs to create a new, better system—a system built with a new kind of interoperability.